TEALSK12/introduction-to-computer-science/lesson_61.md

 #### Competancy - Applied Design - understanding context, defining, ideating

-When we first learn computer programming, it is not uncommon for students to have this urge to dive right into coding.
+When we first learn computer programming, it may seem fun to dive right into coding.
+Resist the urge to do so!
-However, software development is a process.
-It begins with carefully thinking about your design.
+Software development is a process.
+It begins with carefully thinking about, and planning out, your design.
+This includes invisioning what the final product might look like, and planning out the steps needed to implement it.
+Remember,  "design then code".
-This might involve conducting user-centred research to understand the needs of the client/customer/end-user.
-This research helps us understand design opportunities and limitations.

 ---